offsoc/onionplan/docs/1 - Proposals/Usability/Discovery/Onion-Names.md

     assign namespaces?
   * Organization/federation based: like Secure Drop: list instances from a widely known and relevant platform.
 Trust the organization.
-How could be a criteria and procees for a widely know and relevant orgabizatiin to have it's ruleset namespace?
+How could be a criteria and process for a widely known and relevant organization to have it's ruleset namespace?

 ### Onion Names for SecureDrop